Solo Travel in Peru

 Amazing Inca ruins, the Andes Mountains and fried guinea pigs.
 Peru is a country steeped in a fascinating history with lush scenery and colourful traditions.

-A better place to stay at night is the affluent coastal district of Miraflores just a cab ride away.
-Here you’ll find people jogging along the promenade, surfers in the sea and good restaurants and nightlife with a different feel from the capital.
+A better place to stay at night is the affluent coastal district of Miraflores just a taxi ride away.
+Here you’ll find people jogging along the promenade, and people surfing the waves so don't forget to add your sportswear to your Peru packing list.
+Miraflores has a different feel to the rest of the capital with good restaurants and nightlife.

 The Sacred Valley is a lush agricultural region between the towns of Pisac and Ollantaytambo.
 Through the valleys are the red walls of the ruins of Pisac, a citadel that was once the entrance to the gorge with rocky overhangs, where several ancient burial sites are hidden.
 There is a great market here and villagers come from miles around to sell their handicrafts.
 There’s also a locals weavers project en route for a glimpse into local life.